DarienLibrary/website_content/content/building/bulding.md

 We opened at the current location on January 10, 2009.
 On opening day, we welcomed 7,200 patrons to see their new library.
 Since then, we see XXX,XXX visits each year.
 The Library is open 69 (?) hours per week to meet the community's needs.

-Shelter during/after storms
+[ALAN HASN'T READ THE LINES BELOW]
+Aside from the every day use of the Library, after severe weather, we open our doors for longer hours to be a shelter and safe place for our community.

 #Building Highlights
+What makes our building stand out:

-Materials Handling System Automatic Book Sorter
+* Materials Handling System Automatic Book Sorter: Books and movies get back on the shelves faster
-TEA Room and Digital Media Lab
+* TEA Room and Digital Media Lab: Creative spaces for preserving your memories or making new ones.
-Two Fireplaces
-Cafe
+* Fireplaces: Available on the First and Second Levels, the fireplaces are a favorite place to relax during cold weather.
+* Café: Enjoy fresh pastries, sandwiches, and drinks while working, meeting, and studying at the Library.

 #Gold LEED Certification & Sustainable Features